amxyz-cyber/weather-project/README.md

 > The `WeatherComparator` is a program written in Haskell.
 It creates the moving averages based on two csv files that need to have the headings `year` and `avg_temp` (see examples in the [data folder](https://github.com/amxyz-cyber/weather-project/tree/master/data)).
+Please note that the source csv files may contain additional headings but these two are a must.
+What's more, this program will only work if the binary `weatherComparator` together with the `data` folder are in the same directory.
+The csv files of both regions as well as the csv file containing the moving averages need to be in the `data` folder.
+That's why you'll only need to enter the name of the csv files but not their paths.

 Usage: weatherComparator [-h] [-c csv-file1] [-c csv-file2] [-d link] [-t] [-r region1] [-r region2]\
-  -v          --verbose &emsp;  chatty output on stderr\
+  -v          &emsp;&emsp; --verbose 		&emsp;&emsp;  chatty output on stderr\
-  -V, -?      --version         show version number\
+  -V, -?      &emsp;&emsp; --version 		&emsp;&emsp;        show version number\
-  -q          --quit            end program\
+  -q          &emsp;&emsp; --quit    		&emsp;&emsp;        end program\
-  -c FILES    --csv=FILES       csv file for temperature comparison\
+  -c FILES    &emsp;&emsp; --csv=FILES 		&emsp;&emsp;      csv file for temperature comparison\
-  -d LINK     --chart=LINK      create a diagram\
+  -d LINK     &emsp;&emsp; --chart=LINK  	&emsp;&emsp;    create a diagram\
-  -t          --test            create a diagram based on test set\
+  -t          &emsp;&emsp; --test            &emsp;&emsp; create a diagram based on test set\
-  -r REGIONS  --region=REGIONS  the name of a region\
+  -r REGIONS  &emsp;&emsp; --region=REGIONS  &emsp;&emsp; the name of a region\
-  -h          --help            Show this help message
+  -h          &emsp;&emsp; --help            &emsp;&emsp; Show this help message

 > First of all, you can run this program by generating the csv file 'moving-average-weather-data.csv' as well as the htmlfile